 All we need is to determine a counting line.
 It doesn’t even have to be parallel to the edges of the frame.

 Here on the left side is the output of the algorithm, and you can see how it looks similar to the buns on the belt.

 Even a much more complex background isn’t a problem for us: it can be estimated and later removed by simple averaging of pixels in time.

 You can also see how the smaller objects such as people or dogs can be filtered out by their size, so we are only left with vehicles in the rightmost picture.

 Also note how, almost in the spirit of the SRT, the length of the objects doesn’t accurately correspond to their physical length.
-It shrinks in time coordinate for fast moving objects.
+It shrinks in the time coordinate for fast-moving objects.

 Now we can easily count the vehicles.